Digital transformation delivers 87% cost savings on a major road-and-tunnel project

 BRAVIDA

 Bravida, a 100-year-old electrical and mechanical contracting company based in the Nordic countries, is in the midst of a digital transformation.
-The firm won its largest-ever job on the E4 Stockholm Bypass Project, a €3.1 billion motorway project to connect northern and southern Stockholm.
-The new bypass will be 21 km long, with the majority in tunnels – and Bravida was contracted to develop and instal systems for power, lighting, HVAC, wastewater and firefighting.
-In one E4 tunnel alone, there are 76 transformers, 20,000 lighting fixtures and 23,000 sprinkler heads.
+The firm won its largest-ever job on the E4 Stockholm Bypass Project, a €3.1 billion highway project to connect northern and southern Stockholm.
+The new bypass will be 21 km long, with the majority in tunnels—and Bravida was contracted to develop and install systems for power, lighting, HVAC, wastewater, and firefighting.
+In one E4 tunnel alone, there are 76 transformers, 20,000 lighting fixtures, and 23,000 sprinkler heads.